-Did you know that being obese increases your risk of passing on type 1 DM to your baby’s after their birth even with neither parent having DM themselves.
+Did you know that being obese increases your risk of passing on type 1 Diabetes Mellitus to your baby’s after their birth even with neither parent having Diabetes Mellitus themselves?

-A large Swedish study of more than 1.2 million children found that making active attempts to reduce weight before conception and during pregnancy may help reduce the chances of type 1 DM in children who are born from parents without DM.
+A large Swedish study of more than 1.2 million children found that making active attempts to reduce weight before conception and during pregnancy may help reduce the chances of type 1 DM in children who are born from parents without Diabetes Mellitus.

-The study carefully looked at 1 263 358 kids born between the years of 1992 to 2004 from their birth to a confirmed diagnosis of DM Type1 within the follow up period that ended in 2009.
+The study carefully looked at 1 263 358 kids born between the years of 1992 to 2004 from their birth to a confirmed diagnosis of Diabetes Mellitus Type1 within the follow up period that ended in 2009.

 Researches looked at mother’s body mass indexes (BMI) during 1st trimester that resulted in their respective child’s births.